 We believe that we are only as good as our last project.
 Our business succeeds or fails based on the satisfaction of our clients.
 We never sit back and think we have it all worked out.
 In an industry that has changed greatly over the last few decades, we are constantly working to find new and improved ways to overcome challenges.

 Successful Project Practices

 While the quality of the work itself remains the responsibility of the contractor, we insist that our project consultants remain actively involved in the construction process from commencement to completion of a project.
-Regular inspections and quality assessments are carried out, insuring timeous resolution of any issues that may arise.
+Regular inspections and quality assessments are carried out, ensuring timeous resolution of any issues that may arise.
 This quality process includes sourcing samples and creating mock-ups for the clients’ approval.

 Programme of works

-Metrum are actively involved in the construction programme of works.
-The contract programme includes a comprehensive project description and the correct definition of a ‘completed project’ averting the clients’ risk of inheriting a building that is not substantially complete or suitable for occupation.
+Metrum is actively involved in the construction programme of works.
+The contract programme includes a comprehensive project description and the correct definition of a ‘completed project’, averting the clients’ risk of inheriting a building that is not substantially complete or suitable for occupation.
 We ensure the inclusion of an adequate amount of float to allow for inclement weather and unforeseen delays, as well as dates for sufficient time to snag and prepare lists for practical completion.
 We recommend a certain amount of additional float to mitigate any unexpected delays and to ensure that these do not impact on the final handover date.

 Successful delivery of highly technical projects requires adequate and successful commissioning.
 This is fundamental in order to achieve the project handover date.
 Metrum ensures that the contractor supplies suitable mechanical, electrical, plumbing and electronic services consultants to manage, coordinate, install and commission the technical systems.